706f6c6c7578/oc/README.md

 HiddenServiceDir hidden_service
 HiddenServicePort 8080 127.0.0.1:8080

+In the Usenet-Example folder are two examples, for oc_client.go with Dizum's mail2news Gateway
+and Paganini's News Server, so that you can post articles to Usenet.

 If you like the idea of point to point communication, without third-party servers involved, consider a donation to the following Bitcoin address: